joaomarcoscrs/stealthy-gesture-clash/README.md

 python app.py
 ```

-It will start your game at http://localhost:8080
+It will start your game at http://localhost:8080 🎉

+## next steps 🚀

+- [ ] Multiplayer mode